Discover these making earnings from your home images:

 9_an committed importer and ship-owner

-10_in getting a state
+10_in getting circumstances

 11_all sugar imports thereafter

-12_cornered 1800 of these hogsheads
+12_cornered 1800 of those hogsheads

-13_Coming into his very own
+13_Coming into their own

 14_the penchant of RD

-15_His name ended up being Judah Touro
+15_His title was Judah Touro

 Wrote Author Colyar: